QuantEcon/lecture-source-py/source/rst/arma.rst

 * allows for a simpler, more tractable representation in some important cases

-The famous *Fourier transform* and its inverse are used to map between the two representations
+The famous *Fourier transform* and its inverse are used to map between the two representations.